duke-iml/ece490-s2016/README.md

 Simple test On Lab Workstation:
 -----------------------------------------
 Turn on baxter by pushing the little white button on its back once.
-After you log in to ubuntu, open a terminal and run ". /home/ece_user/ros_ws/baxter.sh".
+After you log in to ubuntu, open a terminal and run "cd /home/ece_user/ros_ws" then ".baxter.sh".
 Then you can try to follow this link from step 2: http://sdk.rethinkrobotics.com/wiki/Hello_Baxter.
 Have fun!

 To turn off baxter, push the same button once.